pizzarobotics/pizzarobotics.github.io/_pages/events.md

 ---
 title: Events
-layout: collection
+layout: category
 author: "Pizza Robotics"
-permalink: /event/
+permalink: /events/
-collection: event
 entries_layout: grid
-classes: wide
-sort_by: number
-sort_order: reverse
+taxonomy: Events
 ---

 All events we have been.